 Alternatively, our surgeons may recommend a different minimally invasive procedure using interspinous process devices.
 This technique involves fitting specially designed spacers between the spinous processes at the back of the spine to keep the vertebrae apart and ensure there is enough room for the nerves.

-If you have back pain or are experiencing any symptoms of spinal stenosis, call Camelback Spine Care today, or book an appointment online.
+If you are experiencing back pain or symptoms of spinal stenosis, call our spinal stenosis doctors at Camelback Spine Care today, or book an appointment online for personalized spinal stenosis treatment.

 WHAT WE OFFER